 Jeschke joined the Husker swimming and diving team after an outstanding career with the Aiken-Augusta swim team.
 While swimming for Aiken-Augusta, Jeschke set 50 team records.
 She was ranked in the top-10 nationally five times and made finals at Junior Nationals.
 Jeschke was also a participant and qualifier at the 2012 Olympic Trials.
 An impressive performer in the classroom, she earned scholastic All-America honors, a top GPA and a spot on the University of Stanford Online High School honor roll.
 Jeschke was also a member of National Honor Society.

 The daughter of Peggy and Bob Jeschke, Jacqueline was born July 30, 1997, in Honolulu, Hawaii.
 She has a younger sister, Jenny, and a younger brother, Mike.
 Jacqueline is a nutrition, exercise and health science major at Nebraska.
-She earned academic All-Big Ten accolades in 2017.
-She is a six-time member of the Nebraska Scholar-Athete Honor Roll.
+She is a two-time academic All-Big Ten choice (2017, 2018) and a six-time member of the Nebraska Scholar-Athete Honor Roll.
 She captured a Nebraska Heart & Soul Award in 2019 after earning a prestigious Sam Foltz Hero 27 Leadership Award in 2018.
 She is a four-time member of the Tom Osborne Citizenship Team.
 She was Nebraska’s Big Ten Sportsmanship Award winner for swimming in 2017.
 She chose Nebraska over LSU, Penn State, South Carolina, Georgia Tech and Virginia Tech.

 Career Best Times